 Pestle and mortar

-If you want that traditional Thai experience, you may want to make a curry paste in a Pestle & Mortar.
-We recommend purchasing one because we find they’re super fun to use and give you a greater feeling of accomplishment once done!
+If you want that traditional Thai experience, consider making curry paste in a Pestle & Mortar.
+We recommend purchasing one because they’re super fun to use and give you a greater feeling of accomplishment!
 The only downside we can see is that it’s a bit more physically demanding.
 This is one way to make authentic vegan Thai food – it really adds to the whole experience!

-We would recommend going for a larger pestle and mortar so you have enough space to turn many ingredients into a paste.
+We would recommend using a large pestle and mortar so you have enough space for all the ingredients.
 And for dishes like Papaya salad, where all ingredients need to be smashed in the mortar.
-Don’t worry if yours isn’t big enough though, you can transfer the ingredients into a bigger bowl as a DIY work around when making Papaya salad – we’ve done this before!
+Don’t worry if yours isn’t big enough though, you can transfer the ingredients into a bigger bowl as a DIY work around.
+We've done this when making Papaya salad!

 We swear by this Ninja blender.
-If you’re not too fussed on the pestle & mortar idea (it is hard work after all), we would totally recommend having a blender handy.
-It’s not necessary to use a blender to make Thai curry pastes, but it certainly helps, especially if you’re pressed for time!
+If you’re not keen on the pestle & mortar idea (it's hard work after all), we'd recommend having a blender handy.
+It’s not necessary to use a blender to make Thai curry pastes.
+However, it certainly helps – especially if you’re short on time!

-We recommend this Ninja 2 in 1 blender because its high power means it won’t have any trouble breaking tougher vegetables down (like lemongrass or ginger).
-And it comes with a ‘personal’ style blender, which not only works for vegan curry pastes but for making single-serve smoothies too!
+We recommend this Ninja 2 in 1 blender because it's brilliant.
+Its high power means it won’t have any trouble breaking tougher vegetables down (like lemongrass or ginger).
+And it comes with a ‘personal’ style cup blender.
+They work for vegan curry pastes and making single-serve smoothies too!

-If you’ve been to Thailand, you’ll know that chopsticks, or a fork and spoon (rather than a knife and fork) are the utensils of choice.
+If you’ve been to Thailand, you’ll know that chopsticks, or a fork and spoon are the utensils of choice.
 Yes, even for rice!

 Sticky rice is so much easier to eat with chopsticks than normal rice too – because it sticks to itself!
 Anyway, for a true Thai experience, serve your meal with a choice of chopsticks or a fork and spoon.
 At the very least, this could make for an interesting dining table conversation starter!